iShiBin/CS502Capstone/README.md

 		Week 1: Set up Kafka Cluster, Cassandra Cluster in AWS Week 2: Starts implement data transformation layer, Set up Kafka Connect to load data from Kafka Cluster to Cassandra Cluster
 		Week 3: Finishes implement data transformation layer:
-			(1) Aggragate the data into formates to support the Cassandra data schemas in (2) (2) Configure Cassandra data schema to support:
+			(1) Aggregate the data into formats to support the Cassandra data schemas in (2) (2) Configure Cassandra data schema to support:
 				a: Top 10 highest rating movie by a given month
 				b: Top 10 rated movie by a given month